 RU12? was founded in 1998 by two students at the University of Vermont who believed that Vermont needed a multi-generational, substance-free, queer space open to people of all ages, races and genders.
 RU12? was all volunteer run until 2002 when the first Executive Director was hired.
-In 2003, RU12? moved from the first space on the Burlington waterfront to the current location at the Champlain Mill in downtown Winooski.
+In 2003, RU12? moved from the first space on the Burlington waterfront to the current location is only a few blocks away in downtown Burlington.
 In 2006, SafeSpace merged with RU12? becoming the Anti-Violence Program at RU12?.
 That same year Equality Vermont also merged with RU12?.

 The RU12?
 Community Center celebrates, educates and advocates with and for lesbian, gay, bisexual, transgender and queer (LGBTQ) Vermonters.